ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 wishes; and never had she so honestly felt that she could have loved him, as now, when all love must be vain.

 But self, though it would intrude, could not engross her.
-Lydia--the humiliation, the misery she was bringing on them all, soon swallowed up every private care; and covering her face with her handkerchief, Elizabeth was soon lost to everything else; and, after a pause of
+Lydia -- the humiliation, the misery she was bringing on them all, soon swallowed up every private care; and covering her face with her handkerchief, Elizabeth was soon lost to everything else; and, after a pause of